apache/metron/metron-sensors/bro-plugin-kafka/README.md

 Activation
 ----------

 The following examples highlight different ways that the plugin can be used.
-Simply add Bro script to your `local.bro` file (for example, `/usr/share/bro/site/local.bro`) as shown to activate the plugin.
+Simply add the Bro script language to your `local.bro` file (for example, `/usr/share/bro/site/local.bro`) as shown to demonstrate the example.

 ### Example 1